Anurag11699/DSTN-Assignment-1/Group_7/README.txt

 Overall Cache Hit Rate
 Page Fault Rate

-(the program takes a while to run, especially if the input size is large.
-There are no documented infinite loops or seg faults)
+The program takes a while to run, especially if the input size is large.(took around 15 minutes to run 1000 processes with file sizes comparable to the sample input!).There are no documented infinite loops or seg faults.

 Completion of Assignment: Have completed all aspects of the question.